 This is a light, fun course that will also prepare students to hit the ground running in GHF’s Puzzlecraft course.
 Each term this is offered, we will tackle a different issue of P&A Magazine, so students may choose to take this course multiple times and will have a different experience each time.
 If you’d like to try out the magazine, there is a free sampler at http://www.pandamagazine.com/panda_sampler.pdf.
 I highly encourage families to try the sampler out together.

 This class is recommended for learners aged 11-15.
-We meet twice a week for 4 week.
+We meet once a week for 8 weeks.
 Students must be prepared to work on puzzles outside of the live class time, collaboratively through Google docs and forum discussions.
 Come sharpen your puzzle solving skills in ways far beyond the typical!
 Come puzzle with us!

 Sample Course Outline